Industrial action

 For any other enquiries:

-One is about pensions and the other is about pay and conditions.
+The dispute is national, affecting all UK universities and is about pay and conditions.

 On pay and conditions, we work within national-level pay arrangements but we also work locally with our campus trade unions to make progress.
-We have made significant strides here in York, even during the pandemic.
+We have made significant strides here in York.
 We are a real Living Wage Employer and we have worked hard to improve working arrangements for Graduate Teaching Assistants (GTA), including moving from casual contracts.
-In the last 12 months we have widened the offer of fixed term contracts to include GTA Demonstrators in addition to GTA Tutors.
-We now have more than 350 GTAs who have been issued fixed term contracts for the 2022/23 academic year, a significant increase from the 150 we had offered this time last year.
+For example, we have widened the offer of fixed term contracts to include GTA Demonstrators in addition to GTA Tutors.
+We now have more than 400 GTAs who have been issued fixed term contracts for the 2022/23 academic year, a significant increase from the 150 we offered during the previous year.
+We think this is well above comparable institutions and has been really welcomed by our postgraduate students.

 How we influence the debate